mad-lab-fau/mad-gui/docs/customization.rst

 The algorithm receives `Global Data <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.GlobalData.html#mad_gui.models.GlobalData>`_'s plot_data dictionary, where the keys are the plot names and the values are of type `Plot Data <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.local.PlotData.html#mad_gui.models.local.PlotData>`_.
-This in turn keeps the plotted data, as well as a dictionary where you can get annotations from or write new annotations to.
+This in turn keeps the plotted data, as well as a dictionary which keeps the currently plotted annotations.
+You can simply set these annotations by setting the regaring value, as shown in the code below.

 Here you can see an example of how to create an algorithm that creates labels, that have the name `Activity`.
 It is important, that we also pass a label to the GUI, which has the attribute `name = "Activity"` at startup (when calling